maksymilianOlczyk/Radiallly-Symmetrical-Robot/README.md

-This is a quadrupedal robot, it has radial symmetry and is moved using exclusively SG90 servo motors.
+This is a quadrupedal robot, it has radial symmetry and is actuated using exclusively SG90 servo motors.
 Screenshot in freecad of the robot

 <picture>